System Implementation

 To house the ingredients, we are using 1/4 size cold drop pans.
 These allow us to store up to 6 ingredients and are still large enough to give the arm ample room to maneuver during the ingredient pick up process.
 To house these pans, as well as to support the sandwich assembly area, 1/4-inch acrylic sheets were cut to size.
 These sheets can be screwed onto the extruded aluminum structure.

-Below the work surface, we have mounted two scales.
+Below the work surface, we have mounted three scales.
 These scales, under the ingredient bins, and under the sandwich assembly area, provide information on the current stock of ingredients, as well as the weight of the assembled sandwich.
 To accommodate the differing bin depths, we designed the structure shown in Figure 2a.
 This structure allows us to read the combined weight of the ingredients in all 3 bins.
 Figure 2b shows the scales placed under the work surface.

 Sensing